 "How did the monks get it?"
 Xander wanted to know.

-"Dracula," Anya answered, the truth hitting her first.
+"Dracula," Anya said softly.
 "I knew that wasn't him.
 Couldn't believe he wouldn't look me up."

-"You mean I was his lackey and he wasn't even here?"
+"You mean I was his butt monkey and he wasn't even here?"

 Giles rose.
 "Come into the kitchen, Dawn, and I'll draw your blood."